-Tax charges decreased by £231 million, or 26.1 per cent, to £655 million in the year ended 30 September 2023 from £886 million in the year ended 30 September 2022.
+Tax charges decreased by $\pounds 231$ million, or 26.1 per cent, to $\pounds 655$ million in the year ended 30 September 2023 from $\pounds 886$ million in the year ended 30 September 2022.
 This decrease was primarily attributable to lower taxable profit before tax (noting that reported profit before tax includes non-taxable/non-tax-deductible foreign exchange movements on financial instruments) in the year ended 30 September 2023 compared to the previous financial year.
-In the year ended 30 September 2023, the tax impact of non-taxable foreign exchange gains amounted to £122 million, whereas in the year ended 30 September 2022 there was a tax impact from non-tax-deductible foreign exchange losses of £145 million, comprising a total year-on-year tax reduction of £267 million.
+In the year ended 30 September 2023, the tax impact of non-taxable foreign exchange gains amounted to $\pounds 122$ million, whereas in the year ended 30 September 2022 there was a tax impact from nontax-deductible foreign exchange losses of $\pounds 145$ million, comprising a total year-on-year tax reduction of $\pounds 267$ million.

-Results by segment

 For the year ended 30 September

+2022 (1) 2023

-(in £ million, unless otherwise indicated)
+(in £ million, unless otherwise indicated

+Tobacco & NGP

 Europe

-97.9

-89.9
+Tobacco volume (in billion stick equivalents) 97.9 89.9

-Net revenue
+Net revenue 3,039 3,240

-3,039

-3,240

-Adjusted operating profit
+Adjusted operating profit 1,447 1,482

-1,447

-1,482

 Represents the Group's relevant results for the year ended 30 September 2022 as reported in the 2023 Financial Statements.
-These results have been restated to account for the movement of the Group's Central & Eastern European markets from the Europe segment to the AAA segment as of 1 October 2022.
+These results were restated to account for the movement of the Group's Central & Eastern European markets from the Europe segment to the AAA (now known as AAACE) segment as of 1 October 2022.